Gluten Free London: A Complete Guide for Celiac Foodies

 Arepas!

-For whatever reason, there are a TON of Venezuelan and Colombian food stalls around London selling arepas.
+For whatever reason, there are a TON of Venezuelan food stalls around London selling arepas.

 If you don’t know us, we’re HUGE fans of arepas, which is a delightful dish from Colombia and Venezuela (ask either group who invented them and they’ll tell you it was definitely their country).